 As summer’s around the corner, it’s time to revitalise your outdoor space in time for those long balmy summer nights.
 The best place to start?
 With our garden lighting ideas, of course!

-You probably have a list of tasks, from mowing the lawn, trimming bushes and sorting the shed.
+You probably have a list of tasks to beautify your garden for the summer.
+You’ll probably want to mow the lawn, trimming bushes and even sort the shed.
 It’s also worth updating your lighting and make your space glow.

-Regardless of your space or budget, here are 10 lighting ideas you can use to make your garden useable for longer.
+Regardless of your space or budget, here are 10 garden lighting ideas you can use to make your outdoor spaces useable for longer.

 If you haven’t lit your garden before, it can be tricky to know where to start.